-MYTH: Taking your child to the toilet at night will stop them from bedwetting
+MYTH: Carrying your child to the toilet at night will stop them from bedwetting

-TRUTH: Waking up a bedwetting child to use the toilet might seem like a helpful way to stop, or at least control, bedwetting.
-But what it actually does is reinforce to the child that they can urinate while they are asleep.
+TRUTH: Most parents try ‘lifting’ at some point, as taking them to the toilet seems like an obvious way to stop, or at least control, the bedwetting.
+What it actually does is reinforce to the child that they can urinate while they are asleep.
 This can make the wetting worse as the child is weeing without responding to their brain waking them because of a full bladder.